By Joe Haberzetle JD, LLM & Jennifar Hill JD, LLM

-As a result of Oregon’s current sourcing rules, not-for-profit organizations do not pay Oregon excise tax on UBI if they hire employees who perform services exclusively outside of the state – even if their customers are in Oregon.
+As a result of Oregon’s current sourcing rules, not-for-profit organizations do not pay Oregon excise tax on UBI if they hire employees who perform services exclusively outside of the state–even if their customers are located in Oregon.

-Under Oregon’s new sourcing rules, beginning in 2018, sales of services will be deemed to be made in Oregon if the services are “delivered” in Oregon.
-Typically, services are delivered in a state if a customer is in the state.
+Under Oregon’s new sourcing rules, beginning in 2018, sales of services will be deemed to be made in Oregon if the services are delivered in Oregon.
+Typically, services are delivered in a state if the customer is in the state.
 Therefore, the focus of sourcing sales of services changes from employee location to customer location.

 Is Your Nonprofit Organization Affected by the New Apportionment Rules?

-Since Oregon generally follows the federal rules for income tax exemptions, with few exception, organizations exempt from federal income tax are also exempt from Oregon excise taxes.
+Since Oregon generally follows the federal rules for income tax exemptions, with few exceptions, organizations exempt from federal income tax are also exempt from Oregon excise taxes.

 However, if your organization has UBI, it may also have an Oregon filing requirement.
 If it does, 2017 is a great time to plan for the changes ahead.

 Other states are likely to follow the trend of switching to a one-factor sales formula and sourcing sales based on customer location.
 Washington made this switch for purposes of the B&O tax in 2010 and California followed for its income tax in 2013.

 Whether or not your organization files an Oregon excise tax return, if it has UBI from sales of services to customers in many states, it’s important to periodically review state apportionment methods.
 This will allow you to make sure the organization is taking full advantage of opportunities to minimize state tax liabilities.